terkelg/webpack-starter/README.md

 # Webpack 2 Starter
 > 'Just Add Water' Webpack 2, Babel & glslify gourmet mix.

 Simple Webpack 2 boilerplate for web development with ES2015.
-It's kept as simple as possible.
 JavaScript is transpiled with Babel, CSS is postprocessed by PostCSS and CSSNext.

 ## Getting started